IMPORTANT: To do the following steps, you need to have a subscription and role that allows you to create a new project on HoloBuilder.

 - Remove 360 views so that they won’t be exported to the HoloBuilder project.

-Once you generated all 360 views for the selected sheets of your 3D model, you can export it as 360° tour to HoloBuilder.
+Once you generated all 360 views for the selected 2D sheets of your 3D model, you can export it as a 360° tour to HoloBuilder.
 The export will include the 2D floor plans with the set viewpoints and corresponding 360 renderings for these viewpoints of the 3D model.

-1. Click the ‘Upload to HoloBuilder’ button to trigger the upload.
+1. In the HoloBuilder menu, click the ‘Export to HoloBuilder’ button to trigger the upload.

 2. Configure the "Upload settings".